viktor0018/bulletin-board.test/README.md

 All attempts of authorization are checked with Google ReCaptcha

 If you have forgotten your password, you can request a password reset.
-To do this, go to [password forgot page ](http://localhost:8083/?#/password_forgot "title ") and enter your email.
-If there is exists such email in the database, you will receive a letter with a token for resetting your password (implemented with the native laravel functionality)
+To do this, go to a [password forgot page ](http://localhost:8083/?#/password_forgot "title ") and enter your email.
+If there is such an email in the database, you will receive a letter with a token for resetting your password (implemented with the native laravel functionality)

 <a name="register"/>